 Contracts by Minors

-|Generally voidable; however, if benefits continue after age of majority, contract is valid (§ 13-3-20)
+|Generally voidable; however, if benefits continue after the minor turns age 18, the contract is valid (Ga.
+Code Ann. § 13-3-20)

 Minors' Ability to Sue

-||Through guardian or guardian ad litem (§29-4-7); suit started by infant alone not void but guardian must be appointed before verdict (§ 9-2-28)
+|A suit started by the infant alone is not void, but a guardian or next friend must be appointed before the verdict (Ga.
+Code Ann. § 9-2-28)

 Minors' Consent to Medical Treatment

-Next Steps: Speak with a Skilled Lawyer
+Next Step: Speak with a Skilled Lawyer

-Whether you are looking to file a lawsuit, get emancipated, or get certain types of heatlthcare, you'll want to know the law in Georgia and how it may impact your ability to do any of those things.
+Whether you are looking to file a lawsuit, get emancipated, or get certain types of healthcare, you'll want to know the law in Georgia and how it may impact your ability to do any of those things.
 To learn more about the rights and obligations you have as both a young person and an adult, you should speak with a Georgia family law attorney.